-Services allow for a project to differentiate between different types of users.
-Depending on the purpose of your project, this distinction may be helpful,_or it may be critical.
-This is because it’s only when the group of users is uniform (e.g., a shop’s end-users vs its backend administrators) is the aggregated data meaningful.
+Services allow a project to distinguish between different types of users.
+Depending on the purpose of your project, this distinction may be helpful _or it may be critical.
+That’s because only if the group of users is uniform (e.g. a shop’s end users vs. its backend administrators) is aggregated data is meaningful.

-Why?
-When a project is composed of multiple services (such as micro services and different user types) combined with CLI scripts and workers running in different contexts, having just one aggregated chart can distort the perception of how the project is working.
-This is because the needs and timing of regular users are notably different from backend, administration-type, users.
+Why is this?
+When a project is made up of multiple services (such as micro-services and different user types) combined with CLI scripts and workers running in different contexts, a single aggregated graph can distort the perception of how the project is working.
+This is because the needs and timing of regular users are very different from backend, administration type users.

-If, for example the performance of backend transactions are slower than for regular users, that may be entirely acceptable.
-However, for regular users, slow transaction response times can mean the difference between a successful purchase and abandoning a cart for another online shop.
+For example, if the performance of backend transactions is slower than for regular users, this may be perfectly acceptable.
+However, for regular users, slow transaction response times can mean the difference between a successful purchase and a shopping basket abandoned for another online store.

 By aggregating them, it would be impossible to distinguish one from the other.
 You couldn’t tell if the frontend response times were higher than they should be, or if the backend response times were unnaturally low.